zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 BL2 bootloader is mandatory to test software update.
 Furthermore two TF-M blob must be built.
 Outputs of example application and regression test can be used to test it.
-Load output of example application to slot 0 (0x10080000) and output of regression test to slot 1 (0x10180000).
+Load output of example application to the primary slot (0x10080000) and output of regression test to the secondary slot (0x10180000).
 Add the following line to the end of the previous chapter:

 .. code-block:: bash